Aurel300/haxe-sys/README.md

  - Haxe compatibility: Dns, Socket
  - Https - mostly a copy of the Http APIs, some extra SSL-specific options

-## Issues with Node APIs

- - `options` mostly converted into separate signatures + optional arguments
-   - for some functions, `options` still seems like the better approach (e.g. `Http.RequestOptions`) although this is not very Haxe-styled

 ---

 # New `sys` APIs